Jenna and Chris

 Invitation

 From Florence we flew to Catania, where the rest of the friends were starting to congregate for our buddymoon.
 This had originally been planned as our one celebration, but as the year unfolded it ended up being the closing celebration of the wedding tour.
-Fitting.

 Chapter VII, Continued